9 SaaS Website Best Practices

 6. Write Relevant Case Studies

-Case studies can be short by simply explaining the problem, how your solution addressed it and the end results for your customer.
+Client testimonials can be short by simply explaining the problem, how your solution addressed it and the end results for your customer.
 Consider including a case study for each industry you commonly work with to showcase your expertise across the board.

-Case studies can also be used as lead-generating tools by asking users to enter basic information (such as their name, email, phone and company) before they are able to download the relevant case study that interests them.
+A customer testimonial can also be used as lead-generating tools by asking users to enter basic information (such as their name, email, phone and company) before they are able to download the relevant case study that interests them.

 7. Determine an SEO Strategy